qingpx/plain-app/README.md

 ## Features

-- Privacy oriented: We take your privacy seriously and use TLS + AES-GCM-256 encryption to ensure your data is secure.
-- Ad-free forever: You won't be bombarded with ads when using PlainApp.
-- No cloud services or third-party data storage: All data is kept on your device, so you have complete control over your information.
+**Privacy First**
+- All data stays on your device — no cloud, no third-party storage
-- No Firebase Cloud Messaging/Analytics: We don't track your activity or use your data for advertising purposes.
-We only collect crash logs through Firebase Crashlytics.
+- No Firebase Messaging or Analytics; only crash logs (optional) via Firebase Crashlytics
-- User-friendly: PlainApp has a modern, customizable interface with multi-language support, light/dark theme options, and e-ink screen compatibility.
-- Desktop management: You can manage your phone from your desktop by visiting a self-hosted webpage wirelessly.
-- Contacts management: You can manage these features on the self-hosted webpage as well.
+- Secured with TLS + AES-GCM-256 encryption

+**Ad-Free, Always**
+- 100% ad-free experience, forever

+**Clean, Modern Interface**
+- Minimalist and customizable UI
+- Supports multiple languages, light/dark themes

+**Web-Based Desktop Management**
+Access a self-hosted webpage on the same network to manage your phone:
-- File management: Manage files(Internal storage, SD card, USB storage), images, videos, and audio on the self-hosted webpage.
+- Files: Internal storage, SD card, USB, images, videos, audio
-- Note-taking: Use PlainApp to manage your notes with a built-in Markdown editor.
-- RSS reader: Read articles in a clean UI.
-- TV casting: Cast your videos, images, and audio to your TV.
-- Video and audio playback: Play videos and audio in the app and on the webpage.
-- Backup and export: Backup and export your app data for safekeeping.
-- SMS, Calls: Read your SMS and calls on webpage.
+- Contacts, SMS, and call logs
-- Apps: View your apps and download apk from phone.
-- Screen mirror: Mirror your phone on webpage.
-- Notifications: You can manage push notifications on the webpage.
+- Installed apps (with APK export)
-- Device info: You can view your device info on the webpage.
+- Notifications and device info
+- Screen mirroring
-- PWA support: You can add webpage to your home screen and experience the convenience of using the webpage like a desktop app.
+- PWA support — add the web app to your desktop/home screen

+**Built-in Tools**
+- Markdown note-taking
+- RSS reader with clean UI
+- Video and audio player (in-app and on the web)
+- TV casting for media

+**Always Improving**
-- And more features are planned for the future.
+- More features are on the way

-PlainApp's minimalist design is intentional, so you can focus on what matters most: your valuable data.
+PlainApp is designed with simplicity in mind, so you can focus on what matters most: your data.

 Video: https://www.youtube.com/watch?v=TjRhC8pSQ6Q